 It’s the tattoo conundrum: You find yourself caught in the momentum of a rising career that demands the utmost level of professionalism, yet you also feel the urge to get a tattoo before you get too old.
-You shouldnt feel alone in your situation, considering that the Pew Research Center reported in 2006 that 26% of people ages 18-25 have or have had a tattoo at some point in their lives.
+You shouldn’t feel alone in your situation, considering that the Pew Research Center reported in 2006 that 26% of people ages 18-25 have or have had a tattoo at some point in their lives.
+If you do have a tattoo that is noticeable and your employer sees it and takes issue, do not worry, you can fight this by looking into resources like MJSB Employment Justice, as well as other legal representation, and see how they can help you with this problem.

 However, this dilemma calls for careful consideration.
 Three questions in particular should come to mind immediately: